-January may be off to a close, but many of us are behind on our resolutions.
-Taking your time is one thing, but you should be considering a plan for the rest of the year.
 For many people eating healthy is a goal.
-Whether you’re trying to watch your weight, you want to feel better, or you want to be mindful of your overall health, eating better has many benefits.
+Whether you’re trying to watch your weight, want to feel better, or be mindful of your overall health, eating better has many benefits.

 But one stereotype about eating right is that it’s expensive.
-When you’re trying to save up for that home that you deserve, or you’re trying to get out of debt, the idea of eating healthy may intimidate you.
+Eating healthy may intimidate you when you’re trying to save up for that home that you deserve or get out of debt.
 However, it shouldn’t.
 Here are some ways you can eat better without breaking the bank.

 How to Save Money on Healthy Foods